 Short workshops and lectures about Mindful Self-Compassion might be suitable, and possibly even the 8-week programme depending on your situation.
 Please contact Julia at firstname.lastname@example.org to discuss this further

-Once again, if you are already suffering, we would want to be very respectful of your current situation.
+If you are already suffering, we want to be very respectful of your current situation.
 8-week programs and short workshops might work for you depending on your situation or it might be best to leave them until a time when you are feeling more stable.
 Please contact Julia at email@example.com to discuss your particular situation.